Overview

 What is Etsy Pattern

-If you’re an online seller, who wants to improve your brand exposure and awareness, at some point, you need to consider creating a custom website.
-Having a custom store, allows you to communicate the brand values better, create more awareness around your brand, foster the brands’ federalization process, and, above all, keep you away from the stiff competition typical for the marketplaces’ environment.
+If you’re an online seller, and want to improve your brand exposure and awareness, at some point you will need to consider creating a custom website.
+Having a custom store allows you to better communicate your brand values, generate more awareness around your brand, foster the brand loyalty process, reduce transaction fees and, above all, keep you away from the stiff competition typical for the marketplace environment.

-Building your own unique site can be very beneficial in many different ways.
-However, choosing where to create and host your website it’s not a piece of cake, especially because you should consider all the different platforms’ pros and cons and strike a balance between them.
+Building your own unique site can be beneficial in many different ways.
+However, choosing where to create and host your website is not a piece of cake, especially because you should consider many different platforms’ pros and cons, and strike a balance among them.

-One of the best compromises in terms of customization, expenses, and the possibility to tap both into the built-in marketplace and Google traffic is Pattern by Etsy.
+One of the best compromises in terms of customization, cost, and the possibility to tap both into the built-in marketplace and Google traffic is Pattern by Etsy.

-Etsy Pattern is a way you can create your customized e-commerce website.
+Etsy Pattern is a way for you to create your customized e-commerce website.
 Pattern doesn’t represent a replacement of your existing Etsy store, but rather an extension of it.
-Indeed, all your products, inventory, and content are uploaded by Etsy to your custom store, where you’ll have the opportunity to play and give vent to your creativity, building from scratches your the e-store design and appearance.
+Indeed, all your products, inventory, and content are uploaded by Etsy into your custom store, where you’ll have the opportunity to play and give vent to your creativity, building from scratches your e-store design and appearance.

 More branding = more chances of returning customers